 5. SERVICE IMPACTS AND ENHANCEMENTS

-(a) Pursuant to Chapter 152, Pompano Beach Code, the building permit fees for the Facility are estimated to cost approximately $__________.
-However, in consideration of the unique building permitting and inspection services to be undertaken by the City in permitting the Facility, PBEC and City agree that PBEC shall pay the City $500,000.00 as its total building permit fees.
+(a) Pursuant to Chapter 152, Pompano Beach Code, the building permit fees for the Facility have been estimated to cost $500,000.00and PBEC and City agree that PBEC shall pay the City this amount as and when PBEC applies for] these permits.

-(b) Prior to the issuance of a certificate of occupancy or certificate of completion for any portion of the Facility by the City, PBEC shall contribute up to $500,000.00 toward the cost of a new City fire engine with a pumping capacity of approximately 3,000 gallons per minute as further detailed in Exhibit "D".
-The City shall acquire this fire engine and thereafter maintain and be responsible for the future repairs, replacement and manpower staffing of the fire engine.

-(c) Prior to issuance of a certificate of occupancy for the Facility, PBEC shall install or cause to be installed an 18" water line within Blount Road from the south property line of the Property to NW 34th Place thereby providing municipal fire water flow capacity as a back-up source of fire water to the Facility at a rate of not less than 3,000 gallons per minute at 20 psi residual pressure.
+(c) Prior to issuance of a certificate of occupancy for the Facility, , PBEC shall install or cause to be installed an 18" water line within Blount Road from the south property line of the Property to NW 34th Place thereby providing municipal fire water flow capacity as a back-up source of fire water to the Facility at a rate of not less than 3,000 gallons per minute at 20 psi residual pressure.

 6. EXPANSION OF FACILITY